 So, instead of putting down whatever you’re doing, carry on; just make sure you’re hooked up to one of these top shows while you’re doing it!

-These are the best entrepreneur podcasts for 2019.
+These are the best entrepreneur podcasts.

 13. Building a StoryBrand with Donald Miller